AhmedBadr2016/Our_Store/README.md

 - You have to create two databases with the values you set in POSTGRES_DB, POSTGRES_TEST_DB.
 For example to connect the psql, use the following sql :

 - CREATE USER shopping_user WITH PASSWORD 'password123';
-- CREATE DATABASE shopping;
+- CREATE DATABASE our_store;
 - \c shopping
-- GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;
+- GRANT ALL PRIVILEGES ON DATABASE our_store TO shopping_user;

 ## overviow